 5. Ask your dog for a different behavior

-Place a treat on his mat and tell him to "go to your place"or the command you use to tell him to go to his place.
+Place a treat on his mat and tell him to "go to your place" or the command you use to say to him to go to his place.

 Next, when he's going to his mat to earn a treat, open the door while he's on his mat.
 If he gets up, close the door immediately and ask him to "go to your place."
 Repeat this until he stays in place on his mat while the door opens.